Open-EO/openeo-web-editor/README.md

 * `discover`: If you want to skip authentication and just show the capabiltiies of the back-end, simply set to `1`.
 * `process`: Loads a process from a URL and shows it in the Model Builder.
 You can also pass a single process name with an optional namespace to the parameter (format: `process@namespace`) to simply add a single process node for that process by default.
 * `namespaces`: Loads a additional process namespaces.
 Multiple namespaces can be separated by a comma (e.g. `vector,sar`).
-* `edit-node` Opens the parameter editor for a single process node on start-up.
+* `edit-node`: Opens the parameter editor for a single process node on start-up.
 Must have the `process` parameter being set, otherwise will be ignored.
 You can set two types of values:
   * `1`: If only a single node is being added, opens this node without explicitly naming it.
   * Otherwise, the value must correspond to the node identifier without `#` at the beginning.
 * `preview-collection` Shows the preview of a Collection on the map upon start.